Coterra Energy Inc. (CTRA) Shares Up Despite Recent Market Volatility

-Coterra Energy Inc. (NYSE: CTRA)’s stock price has increased by 3.20 compared to its previous closing price of 22.78.
-Despite this, the company has experienced a -4.96% fall in its stock price over the last five trading sessions.
+Coterra Energy Inc. (NYSE: CTRA)’s stock price has increased by 1.72 compared to its previous closing price of 23.19.
+However, the company has experienced a -2.14% decline in its stock price over the last five trading sessions.
 Barron’s reported on 09/13/22 that European Natural-Gas Prices Could Tumble, Says Goldman Sachs

 Is It Worth Investing in Coterra Energy Inc. (NYSE: CTRA) Right Now?

-The price-to-earnings ratio for Coterra Energy Inc. (NYSE: CTRA) is 4.63x, which is above its average ratio.
-Moreover, the 36-month beta value for CTRA is 0.25.
-Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 1 as “overweight,” 19 as “hold,” and 1 as “sell.”
+The price-to-earnings ratio for Coterra Energy Inc. (NYSE: CTRA) is above average at 4.64x.
+The 36-month beta value for CTRA is also noteworthy at 0.25.
+There are mixed opinions on the stock, with 7 analysts rating it as a “buy,” 1 rating it as “overweight,” 19 rating it as “hold,” and 1 rating it as “sell.”

 Sponsored

-The average price recommended by analysts for Coterra Energy Inc. (CTRA) is $30.38, which is $6.74 above the current market price.
-The public float for CTRA is 760.56M and currently, short sellers hold a 4.63% of that float.
-On March 17, 2023, CTRA’s average trading volume was 9.36M shares.
+The average price estimated by analysts for CTRA is $30.38, which is $7.03 above than the current price.
+The public float for CTRA is 760.56M, and at present, short sellers hold a 4.63% of that float.
+The average trading volume of CTRA on March 21, 2023 was 9.43M shares.

 CTRA’s Market Performance